gnasses/PythonFlaskSQLAlchemyTemplate/README.md

 Click the new repository button in the top-right. **Be sure you do NOT check the button to create a new ReadMe file**

 #### Link your Previously Cloned Code to your new GitHub Repo
-Connect your local Repo to GitHub (Substitute the GitHub link below with the link to your new Repo)
+Connect your local Repo to GitHub (Substitute the GitHub link below with the link to your new Repo) This assumes you have already entered the git config global commands to register your username and email.

         git remote add origin https://github.optum.com/ORG/NewRepoName